 Sabre Corporation is a Delaware corporation formed in December 2006.
 On March 30, 2007, Sabre Corporation acquired Sabre Holdings Corporation ("Sabre Holdings").
 Sabre Holdings is the sole subsidiary of Sabre Corporation.
 Sabre GLBL Inc. ("Sabre GLBL") is the principal operating subsidiary and sole direct subsidiary of Sabre Holdings.
 Sabre GLBL or its direct or indirect subsidiaries conduct all of our businesses.
-In these consolidated financial statements, references to "Sabre," the "Company," "we," "our," "ours," and "us" refer to Sabre Corporation and its consolidated subsidiaries unless otherwise stated or the context otherwise requires.
+In these consolidated financial statements, references to "Sabre," the "Company," "we," "our," "ours" and "us" refer to Sabre Corporation and its consolidated subsidiaries unless otherwise stated or the context otherwise requires.

-We are a leading technology solutions provider to the global travel and tourism industry.
-We operate through two business segments: (i) Travel Network, our global travel marketplace for travel suppliers and travel buyers, and (ii) Airline and Hospitality Solutions, an extensive suite of travel industry leading software solutions primarily for airlines and hoteliers.
+We connect people and places with technology that reimagines the business of travel.
+We operate our business and present our results through three business segments: (i) Travel Network, our global travel marketplace for travel suppliers and travel buyers, (ii) Airline Solutions, a broad portfolio of software technology products and solutions primarily for airlines, and (iii) Hospitality Solutions, an extensive suite of leading software solutions for hoteliers.

 Basis of Presentation-The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, these financial statements contain all adjustments, consisting of normal recurring accruals, necessary to present fairly the financial position, results of operations and cash flows for the periods indicated.
-Operating results for the three months ended March 31, 2017 are not necessarily indicative of results that may be expected for any other interim period or for the year ending December 31, 2017.
-The accompanying interim financial statements should be read in conjunction with the consolidated financial statements and related notes thereto included in our Annual Report on Form 10-K filed with the SEC on February 17, 2017.
+Operating results for the three and six months ended June 30, 2018 are not necessarily indicative of results that may be expected for any other interim period or for the year ending December 31, 2018.
+The accompanying interim financial statements should be read in conjunction with the consolidated financial statements and related notes thereto included in our Annual Report on Form 10-K filed with the SEC on February 16, 2018, as updated by our Current Report on Form 8-K/A filed with the SEC on May 3, 2018.
+Effective the first quarter of 2018, our business has three reportable segments and each segment now reflects a portion of our shared corporate costs that historically were not allocated to a business unit, based on relative consumption of shared technology infrastructure costs and defined revenue metrics.
+These changes have no impact on our consolidated results of operations, but result in a decrease of segment profitability only.
+Prior year amounts have been recast for the disaggregation of our segments and the modification of our allocation of shared corporate costs where applicable.

 We consolidate all majority-owned subsidiaries and companies over which we exercise control through majority voting rights.
-No entities are consolidated due to control through operating agreements, financing agreements, or as the primary beneficiary of a variable interest entity.
+No entities are consolidated due to control through operating agreements, financing agreements or as the primary beneficiary of a variable interest entity.